goodpileus/mound-jekyll/_projects/harmika.md

 <h2>HARMIKA</h2>
 <p>
 Harmika's eight stepped ziggurat represents the Noble Eightfold Path, its four legs the Four Noble Truths, and its Double Vajra-like lamp the Tree of Life connecting heaven and earth.
 This information can be taken or it can be left.
 Executed in walnut, maple, and brass.
-This style can be customized to suit your height needs.
+This style can be customized to suit your height and material needs.
 </p>
 <p><a href="/assets/pdf/2025_harmika_tearsheet.pdf">Tearsheet</a></p>